JoshuaCarter/Vanguard-40k/VanguardFAQ.md

 No, this is intentionally undefined.
 While Vanguard plays best with a points limit of 100-300, any size that works for you and your opponent is fine.

 ---

-#### ***How do you make wound rolls with Blast weapons when the target unit has multiple toughness values?***

-Use the majority toughness value; in the case of a tie use the highest value.

----